wjlxyz/Handson-ml/README.md

-# Learning notes about learning
+# Learning notes about machine learning
 `Hands-on Machine Learning with Scikit-Learn & TensorFlow`

 Learn some machine learning examples and be a good AI engineer.